 A personalized greeting sets apart your consulting proposals from a generic proposal.
 When you treat your proposal as a personal letter, prospective clients are more likely to trust you and want to build a relationship with you.
 Use the client’s formal name (e.g. “Mr.,” “Mrs.,” or “Dr.”) unless you’re on a first-name basis.

-This section is all about what you’ll be doing to reach those goals and objectives you outlined above.
+This section is all about what you’ll be doing to carry out the project you outlined above.
 Specificity is key here — unless you clearly outline what you’ll be doing for your client, you may experience scope creep.

 For example, if you’re being hired to review and analyze a client’s marketing strategies, this section would outline how long your phone calls or office visits will be, how many calls or visits you commit to each week, the length of each visit, etc. You can never be too detailed in the project scope section; it’ll only save you and your client a headache later.

 In this section, you’ll want to list out three to five objectives for the project.

 Now that you’ve covered both the purpose and scope of the project, it’s time to convince the client of the project’s value.
 What sort of results do you want your client to see after they’re done working with you?

 Unlike the deliverables section below, which focuses on the actual “final products” you’ll be delivering, the objectives section focuses on the end result after those products are delivered.
 It’s important to put this as early as possible in your document so that your client is convinced they’re making a good investment.

 Next, list out the concrete deliverable(s) the client will have once they’re finished working with you.
 Will it be a revamped website?
 A redesigned collection of brochures?